 Frequently Asked Questions

-My Whirlpool oven shows F9 and will not start self-clean - what is wrong?
+My Whirlpool oven shows F9 and won't start self-clean - what's wrong?